firebase/extensions/firestore-bigquery-export/README.md

 **Configuration Parameters:**

-* Cloud Functions location: Where do you want to deploy the functions created for this extension?
-You usually want a location close to your database.
-For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

 * BigQuery Dataset location: Where do you want to deploy the BigQuery dataset created for this extension?
 For help selecting a location, refer to the [location selection guide](https://cloud.google.com/bigquery/docs/locations).

 * Project Id: Override the default project bigquery instance.
 This can allow updates to be directed to a bigquery instance on another project.